LLNL/Abmarl/docs/src/gridworld.rst

    move_actor.process_move(agents['agent1'], {'move': np.array([2, 1])})

-`agent0` starts at position (2, 2) and can move up to one square away. `agent1` start at (0, 2) and can move up to two squares away.
+`agent0` starts at position (2, 2) and can move up to one square away. `agent1` starts at (0, 2) and can move up to two squares away.
 The two agents can overlap each other, so when the move actor processes their actions, both agents will be at position (2, 3).